dry-python/returns/docs/pages/context.rst

 One of the most popular errors Python developers do in ``Django`` is that they overuse ``settings`` object inside the business logic.
-This makes your logic framework oriented and hard to reason about in large projects.
+This makes your logic framework-oriented and hard to reason about in large projects.

 Because values just pop out of nowhere in a deeply nested functions.
+And can be changed from the outside, from the context of your app.

 Imagine that you have a ``django`` based game, where you award users with points